Dodge Grand Caravan Problems

 RepairPal has identified the most common problems with the Dodge Grand Caravan based on complaints from actual vehicle owners.
 We'll tell you what the problem is and what it'll take to fix it.

 The power vent window actuators may separate at the ball and socket joint.
 To fix the problem, replace the power vent window actuator socket on the rear quarter glass assembly.

 A broken right engine mount bracket may cause a grinding, clicking, or knocking sound—or a vibration coming from the front end of the vehicle.

 Oil leaks at the valve cover gaskets and cam plugs at the rear of the cylinder heads are common.

 The transmission has numerous problems; symptoms can range from shuddering to completely dying.
 The majority of the TSBs (service bulletins) require an overhaul of the transmission.
 Updated internal parts are available.

 Due to corrosion at the pivot, the driver side window wiper may fail.
-The damaged pivot will require replacement to repair this problem.
+The pivot must be replaced.